MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-linux-smb.md

 You can mitigate this issue by rebooting the client OS, but you might run into the issue again if you don't upgrade your client OS to a Linux distro version with account migration support.
 Note that umount and remount of the share might appear to fix the issue temporarily.

-To work around this issue better, clear the kernel DNS resolver cache:
+To better work around this issue, clear the kernel DNS resolver cache:

 1. Display the status of the kernel `dns_resolver` module by running the following command: